Ensuring Compliance with PAM: Cross-Mapping Security Standards

 - PCI-DSS requires that users have privileged access to only the least amount of data necessary to perform their jobs

 While not exhaustive, of course, this short list is illustrative of the fact that most, if not nearly all major security standards and regulations require some measure of access control.
 The core premise of providing privileged access only when it’s appropriate crosses many subsections of requirements across an array of industries and regions – and it is also what lies at the heart of privileged access management (PAM).
-In order to provide proper PAM – and in turn to ensure compliance with critical cybersecurity regulations – a PAM solution needs to comprise both access management and session management.
+In order to provide proper PAM – and in turn, to ensure compliance with critical cybersecurity regulations – a PAM solution needs to comprise both access management and session management.
 Both are important for security – and with the proper features, they provide crucial assurance of controlled access and compliance in the face of an audit.

 PAM and Compliance

-Access management and session management work together to providie real-time views into – and control of – what’s taking place on a network.
+Access management and session management work together to provide real-time views into – and control of – what’s taking place on a network.
 Access management helps to ensure the principle mentioned above: That only the right people, at the right time and under the right circumstances, have the privilege to access sensitive systems and data, which it does by (among other things) assigning the kinds of privileges need to access all resources, as well as assigning those various privileges to the appropriate users.
-Session management, as the name suggests, provides a real-time view and full OCR recording of all session activity within the network – meaning that security teams can be alerted to suspicious activity as it’s happening to either validate or terminate the activity, or reviewed later for audit and training.
+Session management, as the name suggests, provides a real-time view and full OCR recording of all session activity within the network – meaning that security teams can be alerted to suspicious activity as it’s happening to either validate or terminate the activity or review later for audit and training.

 Preserving History So You Don’t Repeat It